mysensors/NodeManager/README.md

 * Optimized the code so to use the memory in a more efficient manner
 * Improved the overall user experience, also with sensors' patterns in the main sketch
 * Sensors can now be enabled by uncommenting the corresponding USE_* define and requiring a single line to be created and initialized
-* NodeManager's advanced features can be enabled/disabled by setting the corresponding FEATURE_* define
+* NodeManager's advanced features can be enabled/disabled by setting the corresponding NODEMANAGER_* define
 * Simplified the configuration of each sensor, now without the need of getting the sensor back through a nasty casting
 * Merged config.h into the main sketch so to centralize the configuration in a single place
 * Added time-aware capability, with or without an attached RTC